gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 observers, which can be used as controls in the analyses.
 We chose to focus specifically on the Warblers family, as it is a diverse group, popular among birders, with over 30 million observations.
+However, the eBird dataset is spatially biased, showing far more observations and sampling events in the United States (@tbl:ebird).

 We decided to restrict our analyses to North America and collected climate data available in the WorldClim 2 database [@FickHijm17].
 We believe North America represents